How I Handle My Dry Skin in Winter

 Dry Brushing

 I have been dry brushing on and off for over 20 years.
 When I forget about it, my skin lets me know by feeling rough and scaly.
 Dry brushing sounds painful, but it actually feels pretty awesome.
-First thing in the morning before you shower or work out or apply any products, use a dry brush (I have this one) to gently brush your skin up towards your heart.
+First thing in the morning, before you shower, work out, or apply any products, use a dry brush to gently brush your skin up towards your heart.
 I brush from neck to fingertips and toes and try to reach every part of me.

 Using a Japanese Skin Cloth

 But when it comes to the time in winter when my skin is begging for spring to return, I use only Atoderm.
 A foaming shower oil, it hydrates while cleaning and is so gentle it can be used on babies.
-For such hydration and a formula for sensitive skin, you usually have to give up lather or scent.
+You usually have to give up lather or scent for such hydration and a formula for sensitive skin.
 And for something that costs half as much as the fancy brands, it provides a pretty luxe bathing experience while not irritating or drying.
 This with the SALUX washcloth is my jam for soft, happy winter skin.

 Treating Body Moisture As I Do Face Moisture

 When it comes to moisturizing my body, I've always expected a single product to achieve everything.
-And I think there are some amazing products on the market that accomplish a lot.
+And I think some amazing products on the market accomplish a lot.
 But for really dry and angry skin, I've learned to layer my moisturizers as I do with my face.

-Nécessaire makes this fragrance-free body serum that is essentially hyaluronic acid for below your neck.
-It also has ceramides and niacinamide and I just add some to my body moisturizer and it makes a big impact without feeling greasy or irritating my skin.
+Nรฉcessaire makes this fragrance-free body serum that is essentially hyaluronic acid for below your neck.
+It also has ceramides and niacinamide, and I just add some to my body moisturizer, and it makes a big impact without feeling greasy or irritating my skin.
 It may perform better if it's applied to damp skin and then lotion over it, but I've found success mixing it with lotion and applying it to damp skin.

-I also will layer an oil over the lotion.
-Spring through fall, my moisturizer of choice is Neutrogena Body Oil.
-I love the scent, I love coating myself and putting on my terry robe and letting it soak in as I take care of my face and hair.
-But by Thanksgiving I'm layering it on top of other products.
+I also layer an oil over the lotion.
+From spring through fall, my moisturizer of choice is Neutrogena Body Oil.
+I love the scent, so I love coating myself with it, putting on my terrycloth robe, and letting it soak in as I take care of my face and hair.
+But by Thanksgiving, I'm layering it on top of other products.

 Just like with my face, I find the oil sort of seals everything in.
 And this way I can use a heavy-duty sensitive skin moisturizer (don't have a favorite and use a few different brands, if you have a fave please share in the comments) and still enjoy the scent and the ritual of Neutrogena Body Oil.